What are the latest travel restrictions?

 If I travel to the UK by ferry do I need to self-quarantine?

-Everyone travelling are still required to complete a Public Health Passenger Locator Form so that they can be contacted if they, or someone they may have been in contact with, develops or displays symptoms of the virus.
+Everyone travelling is required to complete a Public Health Passenger Locator Form so that they can be contacted if they, or someone they may have been in contact with, develops or displays symptoms of the COVID-19

 Do I need to provide a Public Health locator form when travelling to the Republic of Ireland?

 Passengers arriving to Ireland from overseas, including Irish citizens, are legally required by the Irish authorities to complete a COVID-19 Passenger Locator Form.
 It is a penal offence not to complete the form in the manner specified.
 It is an offence to provide false or misleading information on the form.
-The online passenger locator form is available here, Online Passenger Locator Form, and takes just a couple of minutes to complete on a computer, mobile phone or other device.
+The Online Passenger Locator Form can be accessed here, and takes just a couple of minutes to complete on a computer, mobile phone or other device.
 Following completion of the Form you will be issued with an email receipt.
 Please note: in the mandatory field titled 'Flight or Ferry number', please enter 'N/A'.

 Further information in relation to the passenger locator form is available here www.gov.ie/locatorform.